 The answers to these questions, as I discuss in the book, vary by organization.
-This said, I learned through multiple interviews a theme of Unstoppable Organizations relative to rules around meetings:
+This said, I learned through multiple interviews that:

 - Meetings that begin to interfere with employee output and productivity (as identified by employees) mark the sign that alternate solutions need to be found.